Small Business Employment Attorneys

 Whether you have a quick question about employment law or you’re dealing with a complicated workers comp issue, consulting with an experienced attorney is always a good first step.
 That said, many small businesses shy away from contacting lawyers because their hourly fees can be cost prohibitive.

-The good news is that if you’re a LegalShield member, you can consult with an employment attorney for an unlimited number of minutes on an unlimited number of business legal matters for one low monthly fee.
-Also, your provider attorney can draft a letter or make a call on your behalf to seek resolution of employment law situations for you.
+If you’re a LegalShield member, you can consult with an employment lawyer for an unlimited number of minutes on an unlimited number of business legal matters for one low monthly fee.
+Also, your provider attorney can draft a letter or make a call on your behalf to seek resolution of employment matters.

-Another powerful part of a LegalShield membership is that it allows you to have your provider attorney review documents and draft contracts.
+Another important benefit of a LegalShield membership is that it allows you to have your provider attorney review documents and draft contracts.
 Depending on the type of plan you choose, a designated number of document reviews are included each month at no additional charge.

-If you need new documents drafted, you can hire your provider attorney for 25% off their standard hourly rates.
-This can help you save money and get the protection you need.
+If you need new documents drafted, you can hire your provider attorney for 25% off their standard hourly rates to save money and get the protection you need.

 Attorney Representation that Protects Your Business

-Even if you or your business has done nothing wrong, disgruntled employees may file a claim for discrimination or an action for wrongful termination.
-Frivolous or not, once a case is filed, you’re forced to defend yourself.
+Even if you or your business has done nothing wrong in your view, disgruntled employees may file a claim for discrimination or an action for wrongful termination.
+And once a case is filed, you’re forced to defend yourself.

 With LegalShield, you’ll rest easy knowing that if the worst-case scenario unfolds and you find yourself in court, you'll have access to a provider attorney.